As a Multi Academy Trusts of Church of England Primary Schools, our approach is underpinned by the understanding that:

 Parents of pupils with SEN wishing to complain about the SEN provision should follow the Federation Complaints procedure, which can be accessed by clicking here.

-You will find below the First Federation Policy for Children with Special Educational Needs, our SEN Information Report, and our Equality Policy and Objectives, as well as the Accessibility Plans for the First Federation schools.
-We are in the progress of reviewing these for all our schools.
+You will find below the First Federation Policy for Children with Special Educational Needs and our Equality Policy and Objectives.

 Arrangements are in place for children with special medical needs, which can be viewed here.